-- Hands – wash your hands often for 20 seconds or use hand sanitiser
+- Hands – Washing your hands often for 20 seconds or use hand sanitiser

-- Face – wear a face covering in enclosed public places like shops (unless you are medically exempt)
+- Face – The Government expects and recommends that people wear face coverings in crowded areas (unless you are medically exempt)

-EXERCISE AREAS: All of the Council’s outdoor exercise areas are now own, please adhere to the current roadmap restrictions and follow any safety information/signage in these areas.
+EXERCISE AREAS: All of the Council’s outdoor exercise areas are open.
 Exercise areas include:

-- Lawns Play area – please adhere to the one way system, in and out of the area, and follow our Playground requirements.
+- Lawns Play area – we ask you please adhere to the one way system, in and out of the area, and follow our Playground Guidelines

 - Goal Posts at Wheal Jubilee Parc